sanjayankur31/ankursinha.in/content/task-updates.rst

 which makes me happy!

-`Rahul`_ from fedora India sent me a 100 DVDs which I could use to send out free media.
+`Rahul`_ from fedora India sent me a 100 DVDs which I could use to send out free-media.
 As a result, I've accepted more requests (almost 20), and I'll try to send them out this week before accepting more.
-The thing is, once `F15 releases`_, these F14 media won't be used for free media any more, so I am going to finish these off before the F15 release.
+The thing is, once `F15 releases`_, these F14 media won't be used for free-media any more, so I am going to finish these off before the F15 release.

 I tried out the gnome-shell preview on F14, and really, I like it!
 I'm